Start a conversation

 When the carrier is removed from the load, the load status will change to "ATTENTION" and we don't have truck status selected so it would stay the same as it was.

-Prevent Carrier From Being Assigned To A Load
+Restrict a Carrier From Being Assigned To A Load

 This rule will allow you to block a carrier from being placed on a load if one of the following parameters apply: